-- Worker behavior and sentiments were closely related. - Group influences (norms) were significant in affecting individual behavior. - Group standards (norms) were highly effective in establishing individual worker output. - Money was less a factor in determining worker output than were group standards, sentiments, and security
+- Worker behavior and sentiments were closely related. - Group influences (norms) were significant in affecting individual behavior. - Group standards (norms) were highly effective in establishing individual worker output. - Money was less a factor in determining worker output than were group standards, sentiments, and security rery March, thousands of snow-sodden New Englanders stroll through the lush gardens of the New England spring Flower Show, sponsored by the Massachusetts Horticultural Society.
+It would make sense that the venerable genteel organisation that runs an event so uplifting to weary spirits must itself be as serene and everlasting as a perennial garden.

-- 21. The Hawthorne Studies took place at a the Hawthorne works plant. - 22.
-When lighting for the test group was increased, their productivity increased-but the productivity of the increased, as well.
+- 22. When lighting for the test group was increased, their productivity increased-but the productivity of the increased, as well.